 Once you're back at the main screen, you should then see your newly created Directory Monitor in the Directory Monitors tab.

 The Directory Monitor you just created will fire a "Directory Monitor File Added" event type as soon as a file is added to the directory.
 Note that each file added to the directory will fire one instance of the said event.
-So if five (5) files are added, then 5 such events will be subsequently fired.
+So if five file names are added, then five such events will be subsequently fired.
 The next thing we need to do is create a trigger that would respond to these events.

 Go to the Triggers module and click the Add button.